 In the show's first and only Thanksgiving episode, Buffy prepares a Thanksgiving meal for herself and her friends while away at college.
 The celebration is soon interrupted by the return of a vengeful Native American spirit setting out to kill those who wronged his people.

 There's an obvious elephant in the room when discussing Thanksgiving—that being the huge genocidal undertones of the holiday, with European colonizers driving off the Natives from their land and claiming it as their own.
-It's a subject that is largely ignored when thinking about the holiday, but it's incredibly important to remember the people that once held this land before centuries of warfare, disease, and forced migration drove them nearly to extinction.
+It's a subject that is largely ignored when thinking about the holiday, but it's important to remember the people who once held this land before centuries of warfare, disease, and forced migration drove them nearly to extinction.
 Buffy‘s “Pangs” touches upon the subject of Native Americans and their role in Thanksgiving in an all too real, all too horrifying manner, exploring our country's worst atrocities rather than glossing over them.

 7. Tales from the Crypt: “What's Cookin'” (Season 4, Episode 6)

-In the series' episode, “What's Cookin'”, struggling restaurant owners Fred (Christopher Reeves) and his wife Elma (Bess Armstrong) nearly close up shop when they are unable to make their rent payments.
-Just as they are about to foreclose, their helpful but enigmatic employee (Judd Nelson) starts providing them with delicious steaks that save the restaurant, resulting in a huge boom in customers.
-All of that changes, though, when Fred finds out where his employee is really getting his meat supply from.
+In the episode “What's Cookin',” struggling restaurant owners Fred (Christopher Reeves) and his wife Elma (Bess Armstrong) are ready to close up shop when they are unable to make their rent payments.
+Just as they are about to foreclose, their helpful but enigmatic employee (Judd Nelson) starts providing them with delicious steaks that save the restaurant.
+All of that changes, though, when Fred finds out what his meat supply actually consists of.

-Though not a Thanksgiving special, the fact that “What's Cookin'” revolves so heavily around food, cooking, and the restaurant world makes it the closest thing Tales from the Crypt ever released to a Thanksgiving-themed episode.
-It's bold, disgusting, and will probably ruin your appetite, but it's all worth it to see Reeves, Nelson, and a cameo appearance from Meat Loaf as the loathsome landlord who pesters Fred to interact on-screen (three actors you never would've imagined would work so well together).
+Though not a Thanksgiving special, the fact that “What's Cookin'” revolves so heavily around food and the restaurant world makes it the closest thing Tales from the Crypt has to a Thanksgiving-themed episode.
+It's bold, disgusting, and bound to wreck people's appetite, but it's all worth it to see Reeves, Nelson, and a cameo appearance from Meat Loaf as a pestering landlord.

 8. Family Guy: “And Then There Were Fewer” (Season 9, Episode 1)

-After nearly every major resident of Quahog is mysteriously invited to a dinner in their honor at a secluded mansion, they are shocked to find a reformed James Woods seeking to make amends for his past wrongdoings.
-When Woods ends up murdered and a fierce storm results in everyone being unable to leave, all the guests try to find the person responsible, all the while being killed off one by one.
+After nearly every major resident of Quahog is invited to a dinner in their honor at a secluded mansion, they are shocked to find a reformed James Woods seeking to make amends for his past wrongdoings.
+When Woods ends up murdered and a fierce storm prevents anyone from leaving, all the guests try to find the person responsible, all the while being killed off one by one.

-Yes, “And Then There Were Fewer” technically isn't a Thanksgiving special—however, given the theme of everyone gathering to enjoy a nice dinner (you know—until a murder interrupts it) makes it seem like the perfect thing to watch around the holiday, offering a fresh, more comedic take on a classic Clue-esque mansion murder mystery.
+Yes, “And Then There Were Fewer” isn't a Thanksgiving special—however, given the theme of everyone gathering to enjoy a nice dinner, it seems like the perfect thing to watch around the holiday, offering a fresh, more humorous take on a classic Clue-esque mansion murder mystery.

 9. The Office: “Dinner Party” (Season 4, Episode 13)

-Similar to Family Guy‘s “And Then There Were Fewer,” The Office‘s “Dinner Party”—one of the absolute best episodes of the entire show—isn't really a Thanksgiving episode, but given its subject matter, it's hard to ignore the similarities it has to a Thanksgiving special.
+Similar to Family Guy‘s “And Then There Were Fewer,” The Office‘s “Dinner Party”—one of the absolute best episodes of the entire show—isn't strictly a Thanksgiving episode.
+Yet given its subject matter, it's hard to ignore the similarities it has to a Thanksgiving special.

-In the episode, Michael finally manages to get Jim and Pam to attend a dinner party at his condo thrown by himself and Jan.
-Joining them are the always-weird pairing of Andy and Angela, as well as party-crasher Dwight with his elderly former nanny as a date, resulting in a long night of awkward tensions between Michael and Jan that makes everyone feel extremely uncomfortable.
+In the episode, Michael manages to trick Jim and Pam into attending a dinner party at his condo thrown by himself and Jan.
+Joining them are the always-odd pairing of Andy and Angela, as well as party-crasher Dwight and his elderly former nanny as a date.

-Fans of The Office frequently cite the notorious “Scott's Tots” as the most cringeworthy and hard-to-watch Office episode, but a serious argument could be made that any minute of “Dinner Party” could also easily be named as definitively the most uncomfortable Office scene there is.
-Throughout the episode, the audience and dinner guests are treated to the numerous passive-aggressive and full-out arguments between Jan and Michael, one of the most toxic relationships in modern television.
+Fans of The Office tend to cite the notorious “Scott's Tots” as the most cringeworthy episode of The Office there is, but a serious argument could be made that any minute of “Dinner Party” can outshine the pure awkwardness of “Scott's Tots.”
+Throughout the episode, the audience and dinner guests are treated to numerous passive-aggressive and full-out arguments between Jan and Michael, one of the most toxic relationships in modern television.

 10. Mad Men: “The Wheel” (Season 1, Episode 13)

-Mad Men is just as much a character study of its complex hero, Don Draper, as it is a shifting portrait of the advertising world throughout the 1960s'.
-Few TV shows can make the claim for having as nuanced a main character as Draper, the enigmatic man literally leading two lives, a skilled adman who frequently sacrifices his personal life for the benefit of his professional career.
+Mad Men is just as much a character study of its complex hero, Don Draper, as it is a shifting portrait of the advertising world throughout the 1960s.
+Few TV shows can make the claim for having as nuanced a main character as Draper, a skilled adman who often sacrifices his personal life for the benefit of his professional career.

-In the season one finale to Mad Men, the main plot of “The Wheel” revolves around Don telling his wife Betty that he has no interest in attending her family's Thanksgiving dinner.
-A fierce argument ensues, and in the episode's conclusion—when Don realizes how much he loves his family and how selfish he’s being—he returns home to find Betty has taken the kids and gone to her family's anyway, leaving Don to celebrate the holiday alone.
+In the season 1 finale of Mad Men, Don reveals to Betty that he has no interest in attending her family's Thanksgiving dinner.
+A fierce argument ensues, and in the episode's conclusion—when Don realizes how selfish he’s been—he returns home to find Betty has taken the kids and gone to her family's anyway, leaving Don to celebrate the holiday alone.